noirotm/flvmeta/README.md

 ### Metadata injection

-It has the ability to compute and inject a variety of values in the onMetaData event tag, including keyframe indices used by most video players to allow random-access seeking, notably for HTTP pseudo-streamed files via a server-side module, by having the client send the file offset looked up for the nearest desired keyframe.
+This program has the ability to compute and inject a variety of values in the `onMetaData` event tag, including keyframe indices used by most video players to allow random-access seeking, notably for HTTP pseudo-streamed files via a server-side module, by having the client send the file offset looked up for the nearest desired keyframe.
 Tools such as flvmeta must be used in the case the initial encoding process is unable to inject those metadata.

-It can also optionnally inject the onLastSecond event, used to signal the end of playback, for example to revert the player software to a 'stopped' state.
+It can also optionally inject the `onLastSecond` event, used to signal the end of playback, for example to revert the player software to a 'stopped' state.

 ### File information and metadata dumping